RenatoSouzaAN/renatosouza-front-end-avancado-mvp/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Custom Code License Agreement.
+See the [LICENSE](./LICENSE) file for more details.